-Of course stress exists, and the word 'stress' itself is often applied incorrectly.
+There is, but the word 'stress' itself is often applied incorrectly.
 Many people will use it when they have a temporary work overload, whereas in fact stress only occurs when a person perceives (over a prolonged period) that they have insufficient personal resources to cope with a given situation.

-You can think of stress as a light switch that your body turns on automatically under specific circumstances.
-What you need to do is learn how to turn the switch off.
-This skill needs to be taught - as only through teaching can you learn how to manage your body's natural response to perceived danger.
+We can think of stress as a light switch that our body turns on automatically under specific circumstances.
+What we need to do is learn how to turn the switch off.
+This is an ability that needs to be taught - as only through teaching can we learn how to manage our body's natural response to perceived danger.